im-coderavi/Portfolio/README.md

 ## 🚀 Deployment

-The project is configured for seamless deployment on **Vercel**.
+The project is optimized for **Vercel**.

 ### Backend Deployment
-1. Push your code to concise GitHub repository.
+1. Push your code to GitHub.
-2. Import the `server` directory as a new project in Vercel.
+2. Import the `server` directory as a project in Vercel.
-3. Add all environment variables from your `.env` file to the Vercel project settings.
+3. Add all environment variables from your `.env` file to Vercel Settings.
 4. Deploy.
-Vercel will automatically detect the `vercel.json` configuration.

 ### Frontend Deployment
-1. Import the `client` directory as a new project in Vercel.
+1. Import the `client` directory as a project in Vercel.
-2. Vercel will auto-detect the Vite framework settings.
+2. Add the `VITE_API_URL` environment variable pointing to your deployed backend URL (if configured) or ensure your `client/src/config/api.js` points to the correct backend.
 3. Deploy.
-4.  **Note**: Ensure the frontend's API calls point to your deployed backend URL.

 ---